from Neil@Sunday Software

-This lesson plan uses Cal & Marty’s Scripture Memory Game CD and Let’s Talk CD together to teach Paul’s understanding Christ’s ministry and cross in Philippians 2:5-11, “…he humbled himself and became obedient to the point of death— even death on a cross…“
+This lesson plan uses Cal & Marty’s Scripture Memory Game and Let’s Talk together to teach Paul’s understanding Christ’s ministry and cross in Philippians 2:5-11, “…he humbled himself and became obedient to the point of death— even death on a cross…“

 You can also see Cal & Marty’s CD version of this lesson here –which includes a free downloadable verse set for use in that program.

 LET’S TALK “BENEATH THE SHEET” ~ VIRTUAL PUPPET IDEAS

 Strange title!
 But a very creative way for kids or teachers to use Let’s Talk …which are really just creative ways to do the techniques described above on this page.

 1) “Virtual Puppet” “Virtual MC” “Virtual Gameshow Host”

 Leaders use an LCD projector to project the animated characters in TALK NOW or CONVERSATION NOW at a large group gathering, such as VBS, or Fellowship, or Children’s Church.
 Kids love this!
 Example: Instead of talking directly to your kids at your next gathering, open up the TALK NOW module, create a goofy looking character, and type what you want to say.
 You can ask the group questions and type your responses.
 There will be big smiles all around.

 You can even do this as a comedy sketch…. placing the typist under a bed sheet by the computer, and having them respond to your discussion by making the character talk on the screen.
 You can do this with either the Talk Now Module or use the Conversation Now Module which looks like an instant messaging session between two people.